 Value of tracking equipment downtime

-By tracking downtime and making this data actionable, you will find yourself in a better position to make smart decisions about your maintenance strategy.
+By tracking downtime and making this data actionableyou will find yourself in a better position to make smart decisions about your maintenance strategy

-Maintenance process improvements.
+• Maintenance process improvements.

 Tracking downtime allows maintenance managers to identify areas where processes could be causing unnecessary delays and bring clarity to questions on an asset’s availability.
 This allows continuous improvement with respect to maintenance processes, such as how to distribute maintenance resources, where to improve repair time efficiency, and whether to repair or replace an asset.

-Calculate your true cost of downtime.
+• Calculate your true cost of downtime.

 A CMMS or EAM system will help keep track of man hours, repair costs, emergency parts ordering and other factors that are adding to your hours of downtime equipment costs.
 By tracking these downtime factors, you can get a clearer picture of how lost productivity is affecting revenue.
-This is useful information when establishing department budgets and allocating resources.
+This is useful information wheestablishing department budgets and allocating resources.

-Enables dynamic maintenance reporting.
+• Enables dynamic maintenance reporting.

 By using a tool like a CMMS or an EAM system, maintenance leaders can easily create reports showing the amount of time spent on each type of maintenance activity.
 From there, they can view the percentage of time spent on preventive maintenance versus replacement.
 They can also view how often maintenance tasks were performed on specific assets.